-This Agreement shall be effective as of the first day of May, 2016 and shall remain in fill force and effect until the thirtieth day of April, 2021, whereupon, it shall be automatically rendered null and void.
+This Agreement shall be effective as of the first day of May, 2021 and shall remain in fill force and effect until the thirtieth day of April, 2026 whereupon, it shall be automatically rendered null and void.
 It shall be automatically renewed from year to year thereafter unless either party notifies the other in writing at least ninety (90) days prior to the anniversary date that it desires to modify this Agreement.
-In the event that such notice is given, negotiations shall begin no later than sixty (60) days prior to the anniversary date.
+In the event such notice is given, negotiations shall begin no later than sixty (60) days prior to the anniversary date.
 This Agreement shall remain in fill force and be effective during the period of negotiations and until notice of termination of this Agreement is provided to the other party in the manner set forth in the following paragraph.

-In the event that either party desires to terminate this Agreement during the period of negotiations, written notice must be given to the other party not less than ten (10) days prior to the desired termination date which shall not be before the anniversary date set forth in the preceding paragraph.
+In the event either party desires to terminate this Agreement during the period of negotiations, written notice must be given to the other party not less than ten (10) days prior to the desired termination date which shall not be before the anniversary date set forth in the preceding paragraph.

+Executed this 4th day of

+FOR THE VILLAGE OF

+OF ALGONQUIN

+Tim Schloneger, Village Manager

-Executed this day of, 2017.
-FOR THE VILLAGE OF OF ALGONQUIN FOR THE INTERNATIONAL UNION OF OPERATING ENGINEERS.
-LOCAL 150 Tim Schloneger, Village Manager James M. Sweeney, President-Business Manager Kenneth Edwards, Senior Counsel
+FOR THE INTERNATIONAL UNION OF OPERATING ENGINEERS.
+LOCAL 150

+James M. Sweeney, President-Business Manager

+Bryan Diemer, Attorney